Nagaraja-Kamatar/web-page/README.md

    - Enjoy a consistent and visually appealing shopping experience on various devices.
    -
 ### 7. **Search and Filter Options**
+   - Find specific books easily with a powerful search feature and filter options.
+   - ### 4. **Interactive Shopping Cart**
+   - Add books to your cart seamlessly, with real-time updates on the total price.

+### 5. **User Accounts**
+   - Create a personalized account to track your order history, manage preferences, and save favorite books.
+### 6. **Responsive Design**
+   - Enjoy a consistent and visually appealing shopping experience on various devices.
+   -
+### 7. **Search and Filter Options**
-   - Find specific books easily with a powerful search feature and filter options
+   - Find specific books easily with a powerful search feature and filter options.